Rating summary

 The lossless track is quite impressive.
 Depth and dynamic movement are very good, while clarity is unquestionably superior -- sizable gaps in quality between the lossless track and the lossy track from Criterion's DVD release of the film are virtually everywhere.
 The raid scenes, in particular, sound fantastic.
 Acclaimed composer Michael Kamen's soundtrack also gets a strong boost (again, dynamic movement is very good, allowing the strings, for example, to truly shine).
 The dialog is crisp and clean.
 There are no pops, cracks, audio dropouts, or distortions.

-• What is "Brazil"? - on this on-set documentary directed by Rob Hedden, Terry Gilliam, editor Julian Doyle, co-writer Top Stoppard, co-writer Charles McKeown, co-producer Patrick Cassavetti, and actors Jonathan Pryce, Katherine Helmond, Kim Greist and Michael Palin, among others, discuss what Brazil is and what its messages is.
+- What is "Brazil"? - in this archival documentary produced by Rob Hedden, Terry Gilliam, editor Julian Doyle, co-writer Tom Stoppard, co-writer Charles McKeown, co-producer Patrick Cassavetti, and actors Jonathan Pryce, Katherine Helmond, Kim Greist and Michael Palin, among others, discuss Brazil is and its message.
 In English, not subtitled.
 (30 min, 1080i).

 1. We're All in it Together: The Brazil Screenwriters - Terry Gilliam, Charles McKeown, and Tom Stoppard discuss the screenplay of Brazil.
 (11 min, 1080i).